The "READ FIRST" Section

 Since this is an out and back on an established trail and has been permanently blazed with light blue blazes on a fair number of trees.
 The trail will not be marked with the customary engineering ribbons or chalk.
 No trail maps or orienteering seminars will be conducted.
 Simply follow the runner in front of you.
 This should work as long as they don't get lost or take a wrong turn.

-Once you reach the half way point its simply a matter of turning around and retracing your steps and facing the hill back up to Rick's overlook and on to the finish line.
+Once you reach the half way point its simply a matter of turning around and retracing your steps.
 Getting lost is always possible but let's hope for the best.
 Sixty percent of the runners get off course at least once.
 This course will penalize any runner who runs "heads down".
 The Catoctin 50k trail run requires that you slow down/stop and look around at each intersection.
 If you think you know the way without looking around then we wish you good luck and hope your detour is minimal.
 If you have a habit of not following directions then please don't run.
 There's no search and rescue which means race management and volunteers have to cover the course and surrounding areas.
 This is a very unpleasant situation and makes us very "unhappy".

 Course questions will be answered at the pre-race briefing.
 Unreasonable complaints, criticisms, and selfish attitudes will be ignored and race management and/or the appropriate volunteer will administer humility to the participant in question.

-Race day will be hot, the rubber on the bottom of your shoes gets really gooey hot, melt synthetic clothing hot, sweat buckets of H2O hot.... then again, it might rain bucks of water..
+Race day will be hot, the rubber on the bottom of your shoes gets really gooey hot, melt synthetic clothing hot, sweat buckets of H2O hot.
+2019 is now referred to as the Hell Cat because it was so hot..
+Runners were crying on the course and the Finish line looked like a MASH unit.
+Then again, it might rain.
 The summer of 1999 the temperature dropped 20 degrees on race day.
 The over abundance of rocks will be sizzling and the dirt will turn into throat choking dust.
 Along with the heat is the humidity.
 It gets, "cut it with a knife" humid.
-You'll feel like your swimming in the open air.
+You'll feel like you're swimming in the open air.
 No matter how acclimated you are this run demands that you carry water.
 In fact it's mandatory!
 ALL RUNNERS MUST CARRY AT LEAST ONE 20 oz WATER BOTTLE and TWO bottles if you want to finish the race.
 In 2007 one bottle runners had an extremely hard and difficult race.
 An equipment check will be conducted prior to the start to ensure safety and fashion.
 The Hagerstown Almanac (which has an unnatural record for predicting race day temperatures) predicts that race day will bring us temperatures worthy of ultra lore... hot, humid, hazy, possibility of rain and frustrating.
 You'll curse the day they created the Catoctin Trail.

 First Time Ultra Runners and Hikers :

-I'm not going to discourage anyone from trying but... this is a slow and demanding course and not necessarily the best venue to run your first ultra.
-It has been known to make grown men weep and woman to curse the day race management was born.
-Once the race starts sympathy is not displayed to anyone regardless of the circumstance.
-This is an ultra event and it will be conducted accordingly.
+We're not going to discourage anyone from trying but... this is a slow and demanding course and not necessarily the best venue to run your first 50k ultra.
+The entire course is "runnable" but the relentless rocks and hills has been known to make grown men weep and woman to curse the day race management was born.
+Once the race starts, sympathy is not displayed to anyone regardless of the circumstance.
+This is an ultra event and will be conducted accordingly.

 If you're using this race to train for anything else but an ultramarathon of 50 miles or longer then you're wasting your effort.
-If you're trying to get in shape for that special Triathlon, Ironman or marathon we strongly suggest that you choose road courses for training.
+If you're trying to get in shape for that special Triathlon, Ironman or marathon we strongly suggest that you choose the Half Cat or a road course for training.

 There are three aid stations along the course making a total of 6 aid opportunities during the race, not including the start/finish area.
 The stations are fully stocked and supplies will consist of water, soda, sport drink, cookies, pretzels, Pringles, candy, bananas, Succeed!
 Caps (1 Gram Buffer/Electrolyte Nutritional Supplement) and many other assorted goodies.
 Pharmaceutical needs are the responsibility of the runner.

-Since this race is geared towards ultrarunners, and 44 bucks only goes so far, we would rather concentrate on what you don't get rather than what you do get.
-After all, this isn't a plush left coast ultra with goodie bags, race shirts, massage practitioners at every aid station, and impeccably groomed trails that you could run on with wing-tip shoes.
-So keep the following in mind when considering if you want or would be able to run the Catoctin 50k:
+Since this race is geared towards ultrarunners / trail runners, we would rather concentrate on what you don't get rather than what you do get.
+After all, this isn't a plush west coast race with goodie bags, massage practitioners at every aid station, and impeccably groomed trails that you could run on with wing-tip shoes.
+So keep the following in mind when considering if you want or would be able to run this race:

 - No engineer ribbons to mark the course (we don't want to have to set it up and take it down)